-Mike Fleming leads the enterprise-wide team working to safely return the 737 MAX to service worldwide and support the fleet already back in the air.
-He also works closely with airline customers and Boeing’s services teams to provide world-class 24/7 support to the global fleet.
+Mike Fleming is senior vice president of 737 MAX Return to Service, Commercial Customer Support and Commercial Derivative Programs.
+He leads the enterprisewide team working to safely return the 737 MAX to service worldwide and support the fleet already back in the air.
+He also works closely with airline customers and Boeing services teams to provide world-class 24/7 support to the global fleet.

-Fleming also leads Commercial Derivative Programs for Boeing Commercial Airplanes.
-In this capacity, Fleming is responsible for program management of new derivative airplanes from initial offering through certification and entry into service.
+Fleming also leads Commercial Derivative Programs, where he is responsible for program management of new derivative airplanes from initial offering through certification and entry into service.
 His team engages with global regulators to ensure each new product meets regulatory requirements and incorporates industry best practices.

 Previously, Fleming was vice president of Commercial Services for Boeing Global Services, the largest commercial aircraft service contractor, with responsibility for profit and loss, coordinated selling, sales generation and marketing activities.

-In 2014, Fleming was appointed vice president of Fleet Services for Boeing Commercial Airplanes where he managed a broad range of products and services from Global Fleet Care managed services to freighter conversions, airplane upgrades and other maintenance services.
+In 2014, Fleming was appointed vice president of Fleet Services for Commercial Airplanes, where he managed a broad range of products and services from Global Fleet Care managed services to freighter conversions, airplane upgrades and other maintenance services.

-Fleming has held a wide variety of other technical and leadership roles across engineering, manufacturing, program management and sales since joining Boeing/McDonnell Douglas in 1986 as a structural design engineer.
+Fleming has held a wide variety of other technical and leadership roles across engineering, manufacturing, program management and sales since joining McDonnell Douglas in 1986 as a structural design engineer.

 Fleming earned a bachelor’s degree in mechanical engineering from the University of Arizona and a master’s degree in environmental engineering from the University of California, Irvine.